+The Environmental Representative is approved by the Secretary of the Department of Planning and Environment.
 The environmental responsibilities of the Environmental Representative are detailed in CoA D23 and include:

 - a) Be the principal point of advice in relation to the environmental performance of the Project. - b) Monitor the implementation of environmental management plans and monitoring programs required under the Project Approval and advise the Proponent upon the achievement of these plans / programs. - c) Consider and advise the Proponent on matters specified in the CoA, and other licences and approvals related to the environmental performance and impacts of the Project. - d) Ensure that environmental auditing is undertaken in accordance with the Environmental Management System. - e) Approve / reject minor amendments to the CEMP. - f) Approve / reject Out of Hours Works activities.
-These works shall be conducted in accordance with the Out of Hours Works Protocol (OOHW Protocol) - g) Approve / reject ancillary facilities in accordance with CoA B73 and B74. - Require reasonable steps be taken to avoid or minimise unintended or adverse environmental impacts, and failing the effectiveness of such steps, to direct that relevant actions be ceased immediately should an adverse impact on the environment be likely to occur. - i) Be consulted in responding to the community concerning the environmental performance of the Project where the resolution of points of conflict between the Proponent and the community is required.
+These works shall be conducted in accordance with the Out of Hours Works Protocol (OOHW Protocol) - g) Approve / reject ancillary facilities in accordance with CoA B73 and B74. - h) Require reasonable steps be taken to avoid or minimise unintended or adverse environmental impacts, and failing the effectiveness of such steps, to direct that relevant actions be ceased immediately should an adverse impact on the environment be likely to occur. - i) Be consulted in responding to the community concerning the environmental performance of the Project where the resolution of points of conflict between the Proponent and the community is required.